dragonflydb/documentation/docs/managing-dragonfly/tiering.md

 ## System requirements
-Dragonfly Data Tiering requires linux kernel version 5.19 or higher with io_uring API enabled.
+Dragonfly Data Tiering requires Linux kernel version 5.19 or higher with io_uring API enabled.
 **io_uring API is a critical requirement** for SSD Data tiering.
-Additionally, it demands that `<nvme_path>` points to a relatively fast SDD disk.
+Additionally, it requires that `<nvme_path>` points to a relatively fast SSD disk.
 For cloud workloads, using instances with locally attached SSDs is recommended.
 See below for specific cloud provider suggestions.

 ### GCP
-GCP has excellent local ssd hardware that has great performance characteristics.
+GCP has excellent local SSD hardware that has great performance characteristics.
-Any instance with local ssd storage will suffice.
+Any instance with local SSD storage will suffice.

 ### AWS
 AWS provides a variety of instance families with local SSD disks attached.